LukasHasf/SpatiallyVaryingDeconvolution.jl/docs/src/example_conf.md

     x_path : ../training_data/Data/Simulated_Miniscope_2D_Training_data/
     # Path to ground truth
     y_path : ../training_data/Data/Ground_truth_downsampled/
+    # How many training+testing samples to load from x_path and y_path
+    nrsamples: 1000
     # Data needs to be resized to be a power of two along each axis
     resize_to : [64, 64]
+    # Path to the PSF file
+    psfs_path: ../SpatiallyVaryingConvolution/comaPSF.mat
+    # Key under which the PSFs are stored
+    psfs_key: psfs
     # Should the data be centered?
     center_psfs: true
     # If center_psfs, which index corresponds to the central PSF? -1 means length \div 2 + 1